jackpark-dev/jackpark-dev-nextjs-dashboard/README.md

 Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

-There are two ways you implement streaming in Next.js:

-At the page level, with the loading.tsx file.
-For specific components, with <Suspense>.

 Streaming works well with React's component model, as each component can be considered a chunk.

 There are two ways you implement streaming in Next.js:

-At the page level, with the loading.tsx file.
+1. At the page level, with the loading.tsx file.

-1. For specific components, with <Suspense>.
+2. For specific components, with <Suspense>.
-2. Let's see how this works.

 What is one advantage of streaming?
 > Chunks are rendered in parallel, reducing the overall load time